-JEL Classification: D10.
+Classification JEL: D10

-Introduction
+1. Introduction

 Developing countries (DCs) are nowadays facing a major challenge, that of household waste management (MWM).
 Indeed, the demographic growth observed in recent years in most cities of these countries leads to a high production of household waste.
-Considering the world average of solid waste (SW) production of 0.6 kg/inhabitant/day, Kaza, Yao, Bhada-Tata, & Van Woerden, (2018) They estimate the average production of cities in the world to be 2.1 billion tons of waste per year.
+Considering the world average of solid waste (SW) production of 0.6 kg/inhabitant/day, Kaza, Yao & al., (2018) estimate the average production of cities in the world to be 2.1 billion tons of waste per year.
 Similarly, they projected that by 2050, this volume would increase to 3.4 billion tons per year.
 The production of waste, which accompanies human activity, is thus bound to increase in considerable proportions in the South as in the North.